a-n-rose/a-n-rose.github.io/_posts/2019-02-06-python-train-cnn-lstm-speech-features.md

 ---
 layout: post
-title: "Speech and Deep Learning: What does speech look like and how can we prep it for taining?"
+title: "Speech and Deep Learning: What does speech look like and how can we prep it for training?"
 date: 2019-02-06
 ---